 Watching her daughter growing with not many good Indonesian children books available, Okky committed herself to write children novels, and in 2018 she published Mata di Tanah Melus (Mata in the land of Melus), the first book of Mata series, which describe the adventure of 12-year-old Matara and her mother across Indonesian archipelago on the background of the country’s rich cultural and historical rich.
 Mata di Tanah Melus itself tells Mata’s experience in entering fantasy world of Melus people in East Nusa Tenggara.

 Several months after, she published the second of the series titled Mata dan Rahasia Pulau Gapi which tells how Mata and her friends are trying to save great legacies of North Maluku’s Ternate islands, where great British naturalist Alfred Russel Wallace once lived and corresponded with Charles Darwin.
 In early 2019 the third book of the series, Mata dan Manusia laut (Mata and the Sea People) was published.
 This third book is about Mata’s journey to Wakatobi in Southeast Sulawesi, where Matara meets with her friends from Bajo community, who has evolved themselves to be able to live long on the sea.
-The fourth and also the finale of the series called Mata di Dunia Purba (Mata in the Old World) is currently being written.
+The fourth and also the finale of the series called Mata dan Nyala Api Purba (Mata in the Old World) published in 2021.

 Okky graduated from Gadjah Mada University’s International Relations Department in 2005 with bachelor's degree in Political Science.
 She has chosen to become a journalist and writer ever since her graduation.
 In 2012, she pursued her Master’s degree in sociology with the University of Indonesia, and graduated in July 2014 with a thesis titled “Genealogy of Indonesian Novels: Capitalism, Islam and Critical Literature”.
 The thesis has been published as book in December 2019, and can be freely downloaded and printed in this website.

-Okky receives NUS Research Scholarship, a full scholarship from the National University of Singapore, and the Dean’s Fellowship for PhD program in 2019 with the university’s Malay Studies Department, and currently she is doing her thesis on cultural censorship.
+Okky receives NUS Research Scholarship, a full scholarship from the National University of Singapore, and the Dean’s Fellowship for PhD program in 2019 with the university’s Malay Studies Department, and currently she is doing her thesis on censorship and knowledge production.

 She won an Indonesian major literary prize, the Khatulistiwa Literary Award, in 2012 for her third novel, Maryam.
 At the age of 28, she is the youngest ever to win this prestigious award.
 Her novels were shortlisted three years in a row by the same award's judges.